stitchdata/docs/_destinations/microsoft-azure/guides/microsoft-azure-primary-key-handling.md

   - title: "Effects of Primary Key changes"
     anchor: "effects-of-primary-key-changes"
+    summary: "The effects of Primary Key changes in the source"
     content: |
       Replication issues can arise if Primary Keys in the source change, or if data in the `{{ primary-keys-table.name }}` is incorrectly altered or removed.